-Acne pill benefits outweigh blood clot risk: EU agencyMay 17th, 2013 by Mariette Le Roux in Medications /
+Acne pill benefits outweigh blood clot risk: EU agencyMay 17, 2013 by Mariette Le Roux in Medicine & Health / Medications

 Europe's medicines watchdog said Friday the benefits of acne drug Diane-35, also widely used as a contraceptive, outweigh the risk of developing blood clots in the veins—when correctly prescribed.

 The clot risk was "low", said a European Medicines Agency (EMA) ruling on a French-initiated review of the drug's safety.